devcode1981/File-Provider-Storage/doc/howto/registry.md

         disabled: true
       ```

-1. At this point, you can execute `gdk run` and a local container registry should now be running:
+1. At this point, you can execute `gdk start` and a local container registry should now be running:

-   * **Docker shows no running registry**
+   * Docker shows no running registry

      ```bash
      docker ps